 Speaking of fishing, Steve caught 21 fish today.
 None were big enough to unseat C, one of the new guests, from head of the table.
 C caught a seven pound bonefish.
 Steve, however still has the record of a nine pound bonefish that he caught last year.
 C lives in Marco Island Florida, so he probably catches bonefish all the time.
 Our first canapé was smoked mackerel mayonaise on a …well it wasn’t mentioned on the menu card, so you can decide if it was a pitette, croute, or cracker!
 Next up was pork fritters, with a soy sauce dip.

 I asked many questions of our guests from Washington.
 I will keep all the answers to myself.
 Our starter was a conch salad.
+Something that I do not care for at all.
 I ordered the rack of lamb.
+I asked it to be cooked medium, as the other night it was a little too rare for me.
 Steve ordered the hog fish.
 A terrible name for a tasty fish.

 How much weight do you gain on vacation?